-Best essential oils to use for sunburn while camping
+Best essential oils to use for after sun while camping

 After Sun Spray

 It happens to the best of us.
 If you spent the day at the lake and your skin in now red and sore, this essential oil blend will cool, stop the burning, and start the healing.
 Your skin will look and feel so much better overnight.
-I’m super fair skinned and swear by this combination for sunburn.
+I’m super fair skinned and swear by this combination after a day in the sun, especially if I’ve over done it and my skin is red.
 Click here for the full blog post and directions

 Best essential oils for cuts, scrapes and bruises while camping